ivganev/tutoring/faqs.md

 <p>Awesome!
 Go ahead and <a href="mailto:iordan.tutoring@gmail.com">email</a> and we'll find a time to meet.
 See the <a href="./pricing">pricing</a> page for information about my rate.
 I offer a free 20-minute consultation before diving into technical material.</p>

+## Can I get a discount?

+My rate is always negotiable.
+Let me know about your goals and financial situation.
+We'll decide on a mutually agreeable rate together.

+## I have a question not on this list.

+<p>Feel drop my a line by <a href="mailto:iordan.tutoring@gmail.com">email</a>.</p>